jenkinsci/mabl-integration-plugin/README.md

 -   labels: if specified, only plans with (any of the) labels will be triggered.
     If multiple labels are provided, separate them with commas.
 -   mablBranch: if specified, then tests from the specified branch will be executed.
+-   webUrlOverride: if specified, overrides the default mabl web application URL.
+-   apiUrlOverride: if specified, overrides the default mabl API URL.
     You may also want to use a Jenkins
     [environment variable](https://www.jenkins.io/doc/pipeline/tour/environment/) to specify the branch.